 For us, to take a child OUT of the lesson with their teacher, the intervention has to be better than the learning in class.
 Our teachers are really super so the fact that we use Third Space at all is saying something: Third Space Learning lessons are absolutely great – or we wouldn’t use them.’

 If you’re looking to kick-start Maths intervention in your school, take a look at our Maths interventions checklist blog.
+For more information about what you’ll need to do to achieve Outstanding in Ofsted’s new 2019 framework, read our Ofsted Deep Dive Questions blog.
 Or find out more about Third Space Learning’s 1-to-1 Maths specialist intervention by visiting our school’s page.